er-anoopsingh/Mini-facebook/README.md

     8. Simply paste the copied token and click on Go.<br />
     9. And your profile is live.<br />

-    *you can also click "provide access token" button and repeat 8,9 step.<br />
+    *you can also click "provide access token" button and repeat 8,9 step.

 b.)After successful submission:<br />
   1. You will see your basic info and top 5 posts from your feed.<br />